Quaggles/dcs-unit-tester/README.md

 RerunCount|1|How many times the track will be run, used in combination with PassMode below PassMode|All|Possible values:<br><b>All</b>: All runs of the test must pass for the test to report success<br><b>Majority</b>: Greater than 50% test runs must pass for the test to report success<br><b>Any</b>: At least 1 test run must pass for the test to report success<br><b>Last</b>: The result from the final test run is reported
 PassModeShortCircuit|false|If enabled prevents rerunning a test more times than needed once the PassMode has been satisfied, for example with `PassMode:All` if a single test fails no more are run and the result is reported as failed immediately, helps cut down on test execution time
-TimeAcceleration|1|Sets the time acceleration in each track to reduce runtime, done using AutoHotKey which sends presses of `Ctrl + Z` once the track is playing, set this to a sane number for your hardware, for complex tests above 8x on slow computers can cause track desync.
+TimeAcceleration|1|Sets the time acceleration in each track to reduce runtime, if `DCS-Extensions` mod is installed [(Follow step #2)](#2-configure-a-dcs-profile-for-the-tester) this is done programatically and works with DCS in the background.
+If the mod is not installed this is done using AutoHotKey which focuses the DCS window then sends presses of `Ctrl + Z`.
+Set this to a sane number for your hardware, for complex tests above 8x on slow computers can cause track desync.
 This parameter overrides any time acceleration that was recorded in the track
-InvertAssertion|false|If enabled tests for false negatives (A test reports success if nothing happened), will end the tests after 1 second and fail them if they report true
+SetKeyDelay|0|Delay in ms between keypresses used to set DCS time acceleration when it cannot be set programatically InvertAssertion|false|If enabled tests for false negatives (A test reports success if nothing happened), will end the tests after 1 second and fail them if they report true
+WriteDir|DCS.unittest|Write directory to use in Saved Games WriteOutput|false|Writes messages output from the track beginning with `DUT_OUTPUT=` to a csv file next to the track, useful for statistics gathering
+WriteOutputSeed|false|If `-WriteOutput` is set appends a column to the CSV with the track's seed ClearTacview|false|Removes all files in `~\Documents\Tacview` before tests are run

 To override these parameters on a per test basis read: [Local track config files](#local-track-config-files)